5 Reasons to Be Excited for the Changes Coming to Menus and Food Labels

 Soon, people will have more information than ever to help them decide what food to purchase for themselves and their families—whether in a grocery store, restaurant or other food retail establishment.
 These changes—changes that reflect this season of growth and renewal—will help foster a Culture of Health for consumers nationwide, and that is great news!

-Jasmine Hall Ratliff, is a program officer, for the Robert Wood Johnson Foundation managing projects that create access to healthier foods in underserved communities and connecting community development and health.
-Read her full bio.
+Jasmine Hall Ratliff, is a program officer for the Robert Wood Johnson Foundation managing projects that create access to healthier foods in underserved communities and connecting community development and health.